Browsing Category

 Read a story about how long marriages survive.
 Read a story about the difference between grief and mourning.

 Look up some favourite photos on your computer and print out ten.
 Tape them on entryways to rooms.
-And while you’re at it, delete all the mediocre photos on your computer.
+And while you’re at it, delete all the mediocre images on your computer.
 Who needs them?

 Write down a description of a memorable holiday and what made it special for you.
 Here’s betting that brainwork will linger in your dreams tonight.

-For cooped up kids:
+For cooped-up kids:

 When screen time no longer sustains, build something.
 Have a whole day of building with family members.
 Decide you are new on Planet Earth and have to create.
 Use your Lego or any building things you have.
 Conjure up food that uses no electricity.
 Hint: sandwiches.
 Share some of your results and send me a photo!

 Research something new.
 Learn five new songs about spring.
-Make up a list of all the things you can improve on in spring because spring is the season of hope and new things blooming and growing.
+Make a list of all the things you can improve in spring because spring is the season of hope and new things blooming and growing.

 Hope is the thing with feathers